losonczylab/sima/doc/source/tutorial.rst

 Motion correction
 -----------------
+The SIMA package implements a variety of approaches for motion correction.
+To use one of these approaches, the user first creates an object encapsulating the approach and a choice of parameters.
+For example, an object encapsulating the approach of translating imaging planes in two dimensions with a maximum displacement of 15 rows and 30 columns can be created as follows:

+    >>> import sima.motion
+    >>> mc_approach = sima.motion.PlaneTranslation2D(max_displacement=[15, 30])

+Once this object encapsulating the approach has been created, its :func:`correct()` method can then be applied to create a corrected dataset from a list of sequences.

+    >>> sequences = [sima.Sequence.create('TIFF', 'example_Ch1.tif')]
+    >>> dataset = mc_approach.correct(sequences, 'example_translation2D.sima')

 In the following example, the SIMA package is used for motion correction based on a hidden Markov model (HMM).
-The :func:`sima.motion.hmm` function takes the same arguments as are used to initialize an imaging dataset object, as well as some additional optional arguments.
-In the example below, an optional argument is used to indicate that the maximum possible displacement is 20 rows and 30 columns.
+The :class:`sima.motion.HiddenMarkov2D` class takes the initialize arguments to specify its parameters (e.g.\ an optional argument is used to indicate that the maximum possible displacement is 20 rows and 30 columns).
+The :func:`correct` method takes the same arguments as are used to initialize an imaging dataset object, as well as some additional optional arguments.

-    >>> import sima.motion
-    >>> sequence = sima.Sequence.create('TIFF', 'example_Ch1.tif')
+    >>> mc_approach = sima.motion.HiddenMarkov2D(
+    ...     granularity='row', max_displacement=[20, 30], verbose=False)
-    >>> dataset = sima.motion.HiddenMarkov2D(max_displacement=[20,30]).correct(
+    >>> dataset = mc_approach.correct(sequences, 'example_mc.sima')
-    ...     [sequence], 'example_mc.sima')

 When the signal is of interest is very sparse or highly dynamic, it is sometimes helpful to use a second static channel to estimate the displacements for motion correction.
 The example below is for the case where the first channel contains a dynamic GCaMP signal whose large variations would confuse the motion correction alogorithm, and the second channel contains a static tdTomato signal that provides a stable reference.

-    >>> import sima.motion
-    >>> sequence = sima.Sequence.join(
+    >>> sequences = [
-    ...     [sima.Sequence.create('TIFF', 'example_Ch1.tif'),
+    ...     sima.Sequence.join(sima.Sequence.create('TIFF', 'example_Ch1.tif'),
-    ...      sima.Sequence.create('TIFF', 'example_Ch2.tif')])
+    ...                        sima.Sequence.create('TIFF', 'example_Ch1.tif'))
+    ... ]
-    >>> dataset = sima.motion.HiddenMarkov2D(max_displacement=[20,30]).correct(
+    >>> dataset = mc_approach.correct(
-    ...     [sequence], 'example_mc2.sima', channel_names=['GCaMP', 'tdTomato'],
+    ...     sequences, 'example_mc2.sima', channel_names=['GCaMP', 'tdTomato'],
     ...     correction_channels=['tdTomato'])

 When motion correction is invoked as above, only the tdTomato channel is used